mutecomm/mute/doc/keyserver.md

 struct UIDMessage {
   struct UIDContent {
     VERSION: The protocol version, as string.
 E.g. "0.1a".
     MSGCOUNT: Integer that must increase for each message of the same type for the same user.
-Encoded as JSON decimal.
+Encoded as JSON integer.
     NOTAFTER: 64bit unixtime after which the key(s) offered by the message should not be used anymore.
-Encoded as JSON decimal.
+Encoded as JSON integer.
     NOTBEFORE: 64bit unixtime before which the key(s) offered by the message should not be used yet.
-Encoded as JSON decimal.
+Encoded as JSON integer.
     MIXADDRESS: Fully qualified address of Mix to use as last hop to user.
 String.
     NYMADDRESS: A valid NymAddress.
 Base64.
 OPTIONAL.
 Must be "NULL" if empty.
     IDENTITY: Identity/Pseudonym claimed.
 Including domain.
 String.